 I had a hankering for some Chicken Piccata the other night.
 It’s one of my favorite chicken dishes ever.
 It’s all lemon-y and butter-y and caper-y.
-Yeah, caper-y should be a word! :) I decided to get crazy and add a few drops of my lemon essential oil.
+Yeah, caper-y should be a word! 🙂 I decided to get crazy and add a few drops of my lemon essential oil.
 I figured ‘what could it hurt?’
 I have it, it’s cheap and I LOVE lemon!
 And, I’m so glad I did.
 The lemon oil added such a nice depth of flavor to the piccata.
 So, now it is The Best Chicken Piccata….ever!
-Some people believe that heating essential oils could possibly ruin the therapeutic benefits of the oil, which is why I added it at the very end, just in case.
-But, even if the therapeutic benefits might have been lessened, the aromatic benefits were still there in full force and aroma is responsible for 90 percent of our taste.
+The aromatic benefits of the oil were still there in full force and aroma is responsible for 90 percent of our taste.
 So, try it out.

 - 4 skinless, boneless chicken breast halves pounded thin